Voresh/MiniContainer/README.md

 ## Scoping

-Unity Injector supports registering dependencies in scoped containers, which can be useful for organizing dependencies in different scopes, such as game or menu scopes.
+MiniContainer supports registering dependencies in scoped containers, which can be useful for organizing dependencies in different scopes, such as game or menu scopes.

 Here's an example of registering and resolving a dependency in a scoped container: